TypeStrong/typedoc/README.md

     Specifies the location the documentation should be written to.
 Defaults to `./docs`
 -   `--json <path/to/output.json>`<br>
     Specifies the location and file name a json file describing the project is written to.
-When specified no documentation will be generated.
+When specified no documentation will be generated unless `--out` is also specified.
 -   `--options`<br>
     Specify a json option file that should be loaded.
 If not specified TypeDoc will look for 'typedoc.json' in the current directory.